How to Onboard a New Client: 6 Steps

 4. Anticipate Roadblocks and Plan Ahead

-If you haven’t established a communication plan yet, now is the time to do so.
-How do you plan to report progress to your client?
-Some clients prefer PowerPoint presentations with chart; some prefer detailed project trackers in Excel.
-Find out which works best for them and accommodate.
+If you haven’t set up a communication plan yet, now is the time.
+How will you report progress?
+Some clients prefer PowerPoint presentations with charts, others prefer detailed Excel trackers—find out what works best and adapt.

 5. Ask for Feedback